Xceptions/regexquery/README.md

 # regexquery
-Query Language for Regular Expressions
+SQL-Syntax Query Language for Regular Expressions

 How to use RegexQueryLanguage

-    RegexQuery("FIND a IN happy") // returns the matched string RegexQuery("REPLACE a WITH b IN happy") // returns the replaced string RegexQuery("IS p IN happy") // returns yes, otherwise returns no RegexQuery("COUNT p IN happy") // returns 2.
-I.e. the number of occurrences of p in happy
+    RegexQuery("FIND a IN happy") // returns a RegexQuery("REPLACE a WITH b IN happy") // returns hbppy RegexQuery("IS p IN happy") // returns yes, otherwise returns no RegexQuery("COUNT p IN happy") // returns 2